davglass/license-checker/README.md

 How Licenses are Found
 ----------------------

-We walk the `node_modules` directory with the [`read-installed`](https://www.npmjs.org/package/read-installed) module.
-Once we gather a list of modules we walk them and look at all of their `package.json`'s, We try to identify the licese with the [`spdx`](https://www.npmjs.com/package/spdx) module to see if it has a valid SPDX license attached.
-If that fails, we then look into the module for the following files: `LICENSE`, `LICENCE`, `COPYING`, & `README`
+We walk through the `node_modules` directory with the [`read-installed`](https://www.npmjs.org/package/read-installed) module.
+Once we gathered a list of modules we walk through them and look at all of their `package.json`'s, We try to identify the license with the [`spdx`](https://www.npmjs.com/package/spdx) module to see if it has a valid SPDX license attached.
+If that fails, we then look into the module for the following files: `LICENSE`, `LICENCE`, `COPYING`, & `README`.

-If one of the files are found (in that order) we will attempt to parse the license data from it with a known list of license texts.
+If one of the those files are found (in that order) we will attempt to parse the license data from it with a list of known license texts.
 This will be shown with the `*` next to the name of the license to show that we "guessed" at it.

 Build Status
 ------------